agupta15k/Donatify/CONTRIBUTING.md

-# Contributing to Donation Home
+# Contributing to Donatify Home
 :clap:First off, thanks for taking the time to contribute!:clap:

 We are looking forward to contributions that will enable lesser human intervention!